allensgn/Au79/README.md

 This project holds evaluation exercises for hiring technical lead and software enginner roles for the year 2020.

+1. Log in to Gitlab.com and ensure you have access to the Pb82 project

+1. Use the Web IDE of Gitlab.com to attempt the following real-world exercises

 ### Please attempt the following assessment in any order of your choosing

 1. Create a form found in html folder with instructions given in the folder